spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 intended specifically for clients, and one or more ``SERVER`` lines above it which give the network address.

-.. _intel-install-license-file:

 """"""""""""""""""""""""""""""""""""
 Installing a standalone license file
 """"""""""""""""""""""""""""""""""""

-If you purchased a single-user license, "activate" it for your serial number and download the resulting license file as `instructed by Intel
+If you purchased a user-specific license, "activate" it for your serial number and download the resulting license file as `instructed by Intel
 <https://software.intel.com/en-us/faq/licensing#license-management>`_.
-You can `request to have the file re-sent
+If needed, `request to have the file re-sent
 <https://software.intel.com/en-us/articles/resend-license-file>`_ to you.

 License files are plain text files containing license tokens in FLEXlm format